 The Chief's Office oversees and directs the operation of all divisions within the Newport Police Department.
-The Chief's Secretary is responsible for the office management of the Chief's Office and for the maintenance and archiving of all Chief's records, personnel files and other documents in the Chief's Office.
+The Chief's Secretary is responsible for the maintenance and archiving of all records, personnel files, and other documents within the Chief's Office.

 Chief of Police

 The administration division, commanded by Captain Adam Brown, is the support services branch of the police department, responsible for various tasks that facilitate the overall functions of the agency.
 Comprised of the Fiscal, Records, Accreditation, Crime Prevention, Special Events, and Training sections, this division handles the majority of the “behind the scenes” activities that keep the more visible divisions of the department operating smoothly.

 • Records Section: The Records Section is the first point of contact for most people visiting the city building.
 The staff greets visitors and directs inquiries to the appropriate office or Newport Police Officer.
 The records staff process requests for information such as records checks, copies, and reports.
 Data entry occurs within the records section of virtually all records generated by the Police Department, to include the following: Offense reports, accident reports, arrests, bar registrations, parking tickets and impound records.
 This section also works with the state regarding data quality of information submited to the FBI through the National Incident Based Reporting System (NIBRS).
 Records clerks also assist other agencies in the management of the state-wide offense and arrest records database.

 • Fiscal Section: Responsible for overseeing the fiscal affairs of the Police Department.
 This includes but is not limited to payroll, purchasing and budget development/management.

 • Training Section: Schedules and conducts mandated continuing training for department members, maintains training records, and acts as a liaison between the Police Department and court system.

 • Crime Prevention: Develops and organizes various agency crime prevention program